Snisen-dev/devops24/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+Answer:
+It is a bultin tool for debuging and troubleshooting.
+It is read only so you are not able to change things on the host

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+Answer:
+ansible_facts is a variable that is automaticly generated on the host.
+It contains information about the host ex.
+IP address, OS, Hostname etc. It is beeing generated at the start of each playbook.

 ## QUESTION C